VysotskiVadim/VysotskiVadim.blog/_posts/2021-01-01-android-pick-file.markdown

 Executing the code above,
 Android opens system UI,
-where user is able to pick a file of any type from any connected third-party storage.
+where the user can pick a file of any type from any connected third-party storage.

-Let's quickly get thought the code:
+Let's quickly get through the code:
 `Intent.ACTION_GET_CONTENT` - open file to read content one time, reed more in the [doc](https://developer.android.com/reference/android/content/Intent#ACTION_GET_CONTENT)
 `addCategory(Intent.CATEGORY_OPENABLE)` - we don't want to deal with [virtual files](https://www.youtube.com/watch?v=4h7yCZt231Y), we need only real ones, i.e. file that contains bytes of data.
 `OPEN_DOCUMENT_REQUEST_CODE` - id of request, we will use this number during result handing.

-User will see system UI where all real files available to pick *(as you can see google slides file are virtual and not available for picking)*:
+Users will see system UI where all real files are available to pick *(as you can see google slides files are virtual and not available for picking)*:

 <div style="display:flex;justify-content: space-between;">
     {% include image.html src="all-files-example" alt="Example of all files" width='45%'%}